 Hello!
-I am an incoming third year student at the University of St Andrews undertaking a joint Honours in Art History and Geography.
+I am a third year student at the University of St Andrews undertaking a joint Honours in Art History and Geography.
 I am interested in the intersection of the visual arts and the climate crisis; exploring the interactions between artists, cultural institutions, and the environment, past and present, as well as imagining what future interactions may look like.

-In my first year with Laidlaw I undertook a research project on the environmental impact of digital practice in museums and heritage institutions.
+In my first summer with Laidlaw I undertook a research project on the environmental impact of digital practice in museums and heritage institutions.
 This project delved into carbon costing, water usage of data centres, and the new age of digital colonialism with mineral extraction and e-waste disposal - highlight the great ecological, economic, and social impacts of increasing digital activity.
 My research implemented the concept of Active Hope.
 I explored how different experiences of hope across and in curation with different communities could write another story of our time.
 I questioned how hope could be the central axis for social and environmental change within digital policy in museums.

 Allyson Grace Chai Yi Jing